The Risks of a Skinny-Fat Body, and The Best Way To Fix It

 Sleep More Stress Less

 If you can find ways to reduce stress in your life, do so.
 Stress and lack of sleep both increase the chance of metabolic irregularities.
 A lack of sleep will increase your cravings for the junk foods that lead to an unhealthy body.
+There’s some very good reasons to get enough sleep.
+If you don’t get enough sleep you are more likely to put on fat instead of muscle.

 I used to be skinny-fat.
 Then I stopped drinking soda.
 I got rid of almost all processed sugar in my diet.
 I started to lift weights and drink smoothies made from whole fruits.
 Now I look good, have low blood pressure, low cholesterol, and have no health problems.